surifirstpin/biplus_documentation/docs/Visualization.md

 ## 9 different chart type
-Bi+ enables you to visualise the data in 9 di
+Bi+ enables you to visualise the data in 9 different

 ## Legend On/Off ability